playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 - The framework mirrors [the nodes in the DOM tree](https://unicorn-utterances.com/posts/understanding-the-dom) so that it can recreate the entire app's UI at any given moment.

-- When you tell the framework to update the value on screen, it tries to figure out the specific part of the screen to render and nothing more.
+- When you tell the framework to update the value on the screen, it tries to figure out the specific part of the screen to render and nothing more.

 - After the framework has decided specifically which elements it wants to re-render with new contents, it will:
   1. Create a set of instructions that are needed to run to update the DOM